To apply for membership, click here: Guild_Application.

 - Student work (work executed under supervision) is not acceptable for jurying as it is partially the teacher’s work.

 - Pieces intended for functional use, based primarily or entirely on purchased and/or manufactured items including manufactured patterns or molds, are not acceptable for jurying or for exhibition at Three Rivers Artists Guild events.
 (If you are not sure, click here for some Examples) Again, this is NOT a judgment on the attractiveness of such items, or whether or not they are “art”.
-The choice reflects the Guild’s emphasis.
+The choice reflects the Guild’s emphasis on certain kinds of work.

-For examples of artwork done by members of the Three Rivers Artists Guild, please visit the “our artists” page or click on the artist names in the sidebar.
-If you still have questions as to whether or not your artwork fits with Guild requirements, please contact the Three Rivers Artists Guild by mail at PO Box 232, Three Rivers, MI 49093, or by email at firstname.lastname@example.org.
+For examples of artwork done by members of the Three Rivers Artists Guild, please visit the “our artists” page or click on the artist names below.
+If you still have questions as to whether or not your artwork fits with Guild requirements, please contact the Three Rivers Artists Guild by email at email@example.com.
 The decision of The Guild is final.
+Artists not accepted at the first jurying may reapply after one year.

 For questions regarding membership requirements or jurying in, contact the Guild at: firstname.lastname@example.org.